 I am a graduate of the The Ohio State University with a BA in Communications.
-After college, I worked for the San Francisco 49ers and the Tampa Bay Buccaneers in the Marketing department.
-I have one son, who is currently attending Marymount Mannhattan College in New York City.
-I enjoy working with the schools, educating people about the benefits of a strong math foundation.
-I love the beach and walking my Jack Russell, Olivia, down Bayshore in the mornings.
+After college, I worked for the San Francisco 49ers and the Tampa Bay Buccaneers in the Marketing departments.
+I have one son, who is currently attending Marymount Manhattan College in New York City.
+I enjoy working with schools educating families about the benefits of a strong math foundation.
+I love the beach and walking my jack russell terrier.

 Wilman, Lead Instructor

 I graduated from the University of Florida with a Bachelor’s degree in sociology and recently achieved a degree in software development.
 In high school, I absolutely loved participating in math competitions, especially the national level ones, because we had the chance to visit other states with our fellow classmates.
 Having first tutored students in mathematics back in high school for community service hours, I have over 10 years’ experience in tutoring this subject.
 I love working at Mathnasium because of the positive learning environment.
 The students are not the only ones benefiting from their experience here; the instructors feel privileged and honored to have been part of the students’ growth in mathematical comprehension and confidence in problem solving.